 To start, what is an android tv box?

-There are basically two things you need for good streaming with no buffering.
+There are basically two things you need for good streaming.
 A fast internet download speed on your end and a fast internet upload speed on the third party sender’s end.

 Download Speed on Your End